 About Kalid Azad

 I’m an extremely curious person and love sharing insights with others.
 At Princeton University I started a site to explain concepts as I would have liked to learn them; BetterExplained is a continuation of that idea.
-I’m grateful to report the site reaches 250k monthly visitors, is assigned as reading in dozens of university courses, and has been referenced in Science Magazine, along with the blogs for the New York Times, The Atlantic, O’Reilly Radar, and Scientific American.
+I’m grateful to report the site reaches 250k monthly visitors, is assigned as reading in dozens of university courses, and has been referenced in Science Magazine, along with the blogs for the New York Times, The Atlantic, O’Reilly Radar, Scientific American, and the National Academy of Sciences.
 The book Math, Better Explained is a well-received Amazon bestseller.

 I worked as a program manager at Microsoft after college, have several projects (such as InstaCalc, a real-time, shareable calculator and ContestMachine (Y Combinator) and currently do software development for MindTouch.
 Feel free to ping me at email@example.com.
 I’ve done a few interviews and am happy to answer questions.